 Ship Review | Silver Explorer -by Ngaire Keene Hutyra

 Overall Opinion: This is an expedition ship and therefore should not be compared to the larger luxury cruise ships.
-However, as far as an expedition ship goes this is an outstanding ship, and I believe the best expedition ship on the market.
+However, as far as an expedition ship goes this is an outstanding ship.
 The ship has great cabins, better than many mass market lines and also comfortable and spacious public rooms.